-Cryosurgery, sometimes referred to as “cryo” or “cryotherapy” is also used to treat some sexually transmitted diseases (STDs) such as genital warts.
+Cryosurgery, sometimes referred to as “cryo” or “cryotherapy,” is also used to treat some sexually transmitted diseases (STDs) like genital warts.

 Cryosurgery is performed in your doctor’s office while you are awake.
 The procedure usually takes around 10 minutes.

-Ask your doctor if you can take an over-the-counter pain pill before the procedure to lessen cramping during the cryosurgery.
-Because cryosurgery makes some women feel light-headed, arrange for someone to drive you home.
-Watery discharge is common after this procedure, so bring a menstrual pad to the doctor’s office with you.
+Ask your doctor if you can take an over-the-counter pain medication before the procedure to lessen cramping during the cryosurgery.
+Cryosurgery can make some women feel light-headed, so arrange for someone to drive you home.
+Watery discharge is common after this procedure.
+Make sure to bring a menstrual pad to the doctor’s office with you.

 When you arrive for your appointment, a nurse or a technician will give you a hospital gown and instruct you to undress from the waist down.
 You will then lie down on the examination table with your feet in stirrups, just as if you were getting a regular Pap smear.

 The doctor will then put a speculum into your vagina to spread the vaginal walls.
-He or she may examine your cervix with a device called a colposcope.
-A colposcpoe allows better visualization to ensure that all the abnormal cells have been identified.
+They may examine your cervix with a device called a colposcope.
+This allows better visualization to ensure that all the abnormal cells have been identified.

 For best results, the doctor will hold the cryoprobe against the cervix for three minutes.
-He or she will then remove it for about five minutes to allow thawing to occur, and then repeat the procedure.
+They will then remove it for about five minutes to allow thawing to occur, and then repeat the procedure.

 Your doctor will schedule a Pap smear for three to six months after the procedure to make sure the abnormal cells have been destroyed and have not recurred.
-According to Planned Parenthood, cryosurgery has a success rate of about 85 to 90 percent (Planned Parenthood, 2012).
-However, if the abnormal cells are still present, your doctor may recommend a different gynecological procedure.
+According to Planned Parenthood, cryosurgery has a success rate of about 85 to 90 percent.
+If the abnormal cells are still present, your doctor may recommend a different gynecological procedure.